About UW-Green Bay

 The University of Wisconsin-Green Bay is a comprehensive public institution with an enrollment of approximately 6,700 students, exceptional academic facilities and affordable, high-quality programs.

-360° of Learning is a promise that UW-Green Bay students will learn to examine and solve problems from multiple perspectives and viewpoints.
+UW-Green Bay provides a transformative experience to its students, who will learn to examine and solve problems from multiple perspectives and viewpoints.
 They will work with professors who are experts in their field, both excellent researchers and caring teachers.
 They will be surrounded by an abundance of learning opportunities — in their classrooms and labs, through online learning, via leadership opportunities and by way of extra-curricular activities and real-world, hands-on experiences including internships, research and independent studies.

-Founded in 1965 and a member institution of the tradition-rich University of Wisconsin System, UW-Green Bay boasts more than 30,000 alumni.
+Founded in 1965 and a member institution of the tradition-rich University of Wisconsin System, UW-Green Bay boasts about 33,000 alumni.
 Graduates live and work worldwide, but many remain in Northeast Wisconsin to serve as the region’s teachers, health care professionals, business people, planners and civic leaders.